tannmaycoding/Apple-Website/README.md

 # Apple-Website
-This a website madeas a school project.
+This a website made as a school project.
 Please open `home.html` to start